mt-support/tribe-ext-eventbrite-additional-options/readme.txt

 * Tweak - Now requires Eventbrite Tickets version 4.4.6+
 * Tweak - Uses the `tribe_events_eventbrite_iframe_height` filter instead of performing HTML string manipulation
+* Fix - Updated text domain to be unique and added a .pot file for translations.

 = 1.0.1 2018-01-08 =